Chapter 1 : The Revival of Chivalry

 I smiled back at Ginny before allowing James to pull me onto the bright red train.
 I felt as though I was stepping onto the Polar Express only instead of my destination being the North Pole it was an enchanted castle somewhere in the rolling hills of Scotland.

 I let James lead me through the ever busy train cars, the two of us peering into

 “Oi, you two!”
 Roxy called to us from a couple compartments down, waving her hands wildly above her head.

-“And she wonders why I don’t like to be seen with her in public,” James muttered just loud enough for me to hear as we stumbled passed Roxy, or so he thought.
+“And she wonders why I don’t like to be seen with her in public,” James muttered only loud enough for me to hear as we stumbled past Roxy, or so he thought.

 I giggled as Roxy smacked James on the back of the head with a rolled up copy of Witch Weekly.

 “Ow Rox, there is no need for violence!”
 James groaned, grabbing my shoulders and putting me in front of him, as if my 5’7 figure was going to protect him in any way.
 He had to be at least six inches taller than me.

 “Don’t use me as a shield,” I squealed, squirming under his grasp.

 Before Roxy could take another swing at James a hand appeared above her head, snatching the magazine from her grasp.
 A boy with dark brown hair that spilled over into his eyes was leaning against the doorframe, the magazine lifted above his head.
 His grey eyes watched with amusement as Roxy tried to reach her weapon.

 “Finn,” Roxy screamed as she balanced on her tip-toes in a vain attempt to reach her magazine.